 SAT and/or ACT scores (optional)

 Starting with applications for the spring of 2021 and fall of 2021, SAT and ACT scores will be considered if they are provided, however we will not require students to submit any standardized test scores.
-If a student chooses to send us scores, they can be uploaded through our Self-Reported Test Score Form, submitted directly from the testing agency, included on an official high school transcript, or sent directly to our office by a high school counselor (as a PDF or screenshot of the online or paper score report).
+If a student chooses to send us scores, they can be included on the Common Application, uploaded through the Pioneer Portal or our Self-Reported Test Score Form, submitted directly from the testing agency, included on an official high school transcript, or sent directly to our office by a high school counselor (as a PDF or screenshot of the online or paper score report).
 Please review our test-optional policy.